 - Excellent verbal and written communication skills

-- The ability to work with individuals from a variety of social, cultural, and economic backgrounds
+- The ability to communicate effectively and work with individuals from a variety of social, cultural, and economic backgrounds

-- The ability to work effectively as part of an interdisciplinary team
+- The ability to work effectively as part of a multi-disciplinary team

 - A desire to work in a fast-paced, highly dynamic environment

 - The ability to develop rapport and maintain cooperative relationships with clients and service providers

 - An understanding of working with in-custody clients to reduce recidivism and increase access to services